 The benefit of a cashier’s check is there is no risk of it bouncing, since it’s backed by the issuing bank’s funds, and a cashier’s check usually clears more quickly than a personal check.

 6. Use a money order

-You can buy a money order at banks and credit unions, post offices, chain drug and grocery stores, and some big-box retailers.
-There is a cost, but money order service fees are relatively cheap.
-For instance, the U.S. Postal Service charges $1.45 for domestic money orders up to $500.
+You can obtain a money order at banks and credit unions, post offices, chain drug and grocery stores, and some big-box retailers.
+It’s relatively inexpensive to send a money order.
+For example, the U.S. Postal Service’s service fee is $2 for domestic orders of up to $500.

-The money order comes with a receipt, and even if it is lost or stolen, a money order can typically be replaced.
-Like cashier’s checks, money orders are prepaid, so there’s no risk of them bouncing.
+The money order comes with a receipt, and an upside of money orders is they can typically be replaced if they’re lost or stolen.
+You pay for a money order up front, like a cashier’s check, so there’s not any risk of them bouncing.